-What could be better than a good Creamy chocolate-buckwheat pie to start this year 2020?
-You know if you consult this blog regularly, I love chocolate… And I can assure you already: one of my 2020 resolutions is to continue to eat it :) To give this pie a little original "twist", I have decided to substitute wheat flour with a spelled / buckwheat mixture.
-The result is rustic, and the flavor of buckwheat (Breton black wheat) which goes very well with chocolate (you can, if you wish, opt for a classic dough of course).
+What could be better than a good Chocolate-buckwheat tart ?
+To give this pie a little original “twist”, I decided to substitute the wheat flour with a spelled/buckwheat mixture.
+The result is rustic, and the flavor of buckwheat (Breton buckwheat) which goes very well with chocolate (you can, if you wish, opt for a classic dough of course).

-For the garnish, I incorporated rapadura, a complete sugar with a strong taste: if you already use it, then you know what I'm talking about!
+For the filling, I integrated rapadura, a complete sugar with a strong taste: if you already use it, then you know what I'm talking about!
 Mixed with cocoa, it brings an astonishing and original taste.
-I still think it's a very good alternative to refined sugar - it is less sweet than classic white sugar.
-As a creamy addition, here I preferred coconut cream (in brick) to classic liquid cream - even if it means twisting the classics, let's go cheerfully :) You can easily find it in the exotic department of stores and in organic coop .
+I still think it's a very good alternative to refined sugar – it's less sweet than classic white sugar.
+In terms of cream, here I preferred coconut cream (in bricks) to the classic liquid cream – even if it means twisting the classics, let's go cheerfully :) You can easily find some in the exotic department of stores and in organic coop.

 As far as cocoa is concerned, I wasn't too strong a hand (so that it could appeal to as many people as possible), but you can definitely add more if you love it!